ozzann/my-vagrant/README.md

    	H/5 * * * *

-   There two jobs in Jenkins: app job is for running C# app's test and puppet job is responsible for continuous integration of puppet project.
+   There are two jobs in Jenkins: app job is for running C# app's test and puppet job is responsible for continuous integration of puppet project.
 Both of these jobs are bound to corresponding GitHub repositories.
-Moreover, they're bound between each other.

-   App job has two post-build actions which run only after stable, or succesfull builds.
-Firstly other project puppet will be run.
-It should be mentioned that successfull running of application depends on server's configuration which puppet scripts provide.
-So without successfull build of puppet project there is no sense to deploy the application to production.
+   'App' job has two post-build actions which run only after stable, or succesfull builds.
+The first action is to build 'puppet' job.
+It is necessary because successfull running of application depends on server's configuration which puppet scripts provide.
+So without successfull build of 'puppet' project there is no sense to deploy the application to production.
    Then Jenkins copies application files to Puppet master with another Jenkins plugin **Hudson SCP publisher plugin.**

    Docker does already provide a useful tool for deploying any application, it does already contain everything necessary for deployment, so there is no need to use other tools and therefore it's enough just send a source code and a Dockerfile to production.

    So far there are no tests for puppet manifests.
-But after succesfull build of puppet job Jenkins copies last version of puppet project to Puppet master again by using Jenkins plugin **Hudson SCP publisher plugin.**
+But after succesfull build of puppet job Jenkins copies last version of puppet project to Puppet master by using Jenkins plugin **Hudson SCP publisher plugin.**

 ### Puppet